 The company said that the capital will be used to boost its sales team and accelerate its engagement with banks in Asia, as part of a regional rollout of its services.
 It claims to be in late-stage discussions with leading banks in the region, according to a report by Dealstreetasia.

-soCash allows small businesses to join its network of “Cashpoints”; locations where people can withdraw cash after having place an order via a mobile app.
+soCash allows small businesses to join its network of “Cashpoints”; locations where people can withdraw cash after having placed an order via a mobile app.
 Last year, the company was granted the Financial Sector Technology and Innovation (FSTI) Proof-of-Concepts Scheme from the Monetary Authority of Singapore (MAS).

 Policypal raises seed funding, enters MAS regulatory sandbox